Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Add a little coconut oil to thin the coating

-If your melted white chocolate is thicker than you’d like, stir in ½ to 1 teaspoon of coconut oil (or vegetable shortening).
-This thins it out slightly and helps the coating drip off more cleanly, which means less excess pooling at the bottom of each truffle on the pan.
+If your melted white chocolate is thicker than you’d like, stir in about ½ to 1 teaspoon of coconut oil (or vegetable shortening).
+This will thin it out a bit and help the chocolate coating to drip off more cleanly, resulting in less chocolate pooling at the bottom of each truffle on the pan.

 Rolling gets easier with cold hands